🔄

 2. Choosing the Right Ramp for the Location

 Pro Tip: Always follow the 1:12 slope ratio recommended by the ADA.
 For every 1 inch of vertical rise, you should have 12 inches (1 foot) of ramp length.
+If your porch is 24 inches high, you need a 24-foot ramp system for maximum safety.

 3. How to Properly Secure a Portable Ramp